Canon G7 X Mark II vs Panasonic GX9

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the GX9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX9 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the GX9 can take 260 images on a single charge of its DMW-BLG10 power pack.
-The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.